 Various boxes are arranged as illustrated.
 The 4 kg block lies on a table with a horizontal surface.
-There is friction between the block and the table.

 - a) Suppose that all the blocks are at rest.
 Is there a friction force between the 4 kg block and the table?
 If so, in which direction?
 Explain your answer. - b) Suppose that all the blocks are at rest.
 Is there a friction force between the 2 kg block and the 4 kg block?
 If so, in which direction?
 Explain your answer.